 These are pretty important for diesel engines.
-By pressurising and injecting the fuel, it throws fuel into the air which is squeezed to high pressure in the combustion chamber.
+By pressurizing and injecting the fuel, it throws fuel into the air which is squeezed to high pressure in the combustion chamber.
 It has four major functions:

 - Another important function is to adjust the injection timing.
-It manages the timing from the point where fuel is injected, ignited and combusted when maximum combustion pressure is reached.
+It manages the timing from the point where fuel is injected, ignited, and combusted when maximum combustion pressure is reached.

 - Lastly, it atomizes the fuel in order to improve the ignition which results in complete combustion.

-History of Fuel Injection
+Types of Fuel Injection Pumps

 You all must have realized the importance of injection pumps but now the question comes is “how to choose the fight fuel injection pumps?”
 It is crucial to find the right pump for your vehicle to make it run smoothly for years to come.
 Remember to go with the pumps that fit your vehicle perfectly.
 In case the pressure and the flow of fuel are low, then performance and emission related problems likely to happen.
 There are manufacturers who produce pumps that are compatible with various models and sizes and works under all driving conditions.